 - 6.1 Norwich is one of the largest and most important urban centres in the East of England with the potential to contribute significantly to the country's growth and economic development needs.
-A Norwich Policy Area is defined to provide a focus for planning and co-ordinating Norwich related growth.
-The Joint Core Strategy area is also characterised by its small towns and villages and this part of the strategy provides guidance to meet their development needs.

-- 6.2 The policies of the Joint Core Strategy distribute growth according to the following settlement hierarchy:

-- Norwich urban area.
-The existing urban area includes the built-up parts of the urban fringe parishes of Colney, Costessey, Cringleford, Trowse, Thorpe St Andrew, Sprowston, Old Catton, Hellesdon, Drayton and Taverham
+A Norwich Policy Area is defined to provide a focus for planning and coordinating Norwich related growth.
+The Joint Core Strategy area is also characterised by its small towns and villages and this part of the strategy provides guidance to meet their development needs. - 6.2 The policies of the Joint Core Strategy distribute growth according to the following settlement hierarchy: - 1.
+Norwich urban area.
+The existing urban area includes the built-up parts of the urban fringe parishes of Colney, Costessey, Cringleford, Trowse, Thorpe St Andrew, Sprowston, Old Catton, Hellesdon, Drayton and Taverham decreases at each level of this hierarchy.
+However, within the Norwich Policy Area well located and serviced settlements have, in some instances, been identified for a larger scale of growth than their rural counterparts.
+Large-scale mixed use developments in the Norwich Policy Area are provided in a major urban extension in the Old Catton, Sprowston, Rackheath, Thorpe St Andrew growth triangle, and at Cringleford, Easton/Costessey, Hethersett, Long Stratton and Wymondham.

 - 2. Main Towns

 - 3. Key Service Centres

 - 4. Service Villages

 - 5. Other Villages